 Fleischer Studios also famously produced Popeye cartoons starting in 1933 and the 1940s animated Superman.
 The former of these films interests me more than the later, but both are beyond the scope of this page.

-Cartoon Reccs
+Cartoon Recs

 • The Clown's Little Brother (1920)